CodeSmile-0000011110110111/LunyScript-Plan/pages/Lifecycle Blocks.md

 		- OnEnable => runs immediately
 	- For objects destroyed during a frame:
 		- OnDisable => runs immediately
-		- OnDestroy => deferred, runs at end of frame; BUT object no longer receives "update" events for the remainder of the current frame
+		- OnUpdate, OnLateUpdate => stopped object no longer receives "update" events for the remainder of the current frame
+		- OnDestroy => deferred, runs at end of frame;
 	- OnEnable/OnDisable => run immediately
 	-